Articles on: Scripts & cookies

 Google Tag Manager events

-If you use Google Tag Manager to manager your scripts on your website, Clym can fire custom Google Tag Manager events based on user consent and you can set your tags fire on those events.
-With this, you can keep all of your scripts in Google Tag Manager and still be able to manage your scripts.
-This requires no knowledege on your site except knowing how to manage your scripts in Google Tag Manager.
+If you use Google Tag Manager (GTM) to manage scripts on your website, Clym can trigger custom GTM events based on user consent.
+You can then configure your tags to fire only when those events occur.
+This allows you to keep all of your scripts within Google Tag Manager while still managing them based on consent, without requiring any changes to your website.

-Custom Google Tag Manager events are something that you your tags can fire when those events are received.
-For example if you have a Google Analytics script in GTM and someone accepts the Google Analytics services in your Clym Widget, Clym sends an events to Google Tag Manager that Google Analytics was accepted.
-In your GTM, you can hook your script to that event and this will only fire when this event has happened.
+Custom Google Tag Manager events let your tags fire when specific consent-related events occur.
+For example, if you have a Google Analytics tag set up in GTM and a user accepts Google Analytics through the Clym widget, Clym sends an event to Google Tag Manager indicating that Google Analytics has been accepted.
+You can configure your Google Analytics tag to listen for that event, ensuring it only fires after the user has given consent.

 • Consent accepted